 Be careful when taking prescription medications and over-the-counter medicines as you can overdose on these too.
 With all medications, read the instructions and speak to your doctor/pharmacist to make sure you take the correct dose.

 - Taking more than one drug can increase the effects and risk for overdose.

 - Taking a drug regularly can increase your tolerance to it.
 This means your body may get used to the amount of a drug that you are taking and it may take more of it to feel the same effect.
 Be careful not to exceed the recommended dosage.

 - Also, if you haven’t used a substance for some time, you may not be able to “handle” the same amount as when you last used.

 - Some drugs have a long half-life or amount of time it takes for the substance to leave your body.
 While you may not feel its effect the next time you use, it may still be in your system.
 Keep this in mind when taking the next dose.

-- To avoid the possibility of children accidently overdosing on prescription drugs, all medications should be properly stored and disposed at a local Prescription Drug Take Back Program.
+- To avoid the possibility of children accidentally overdosing on prescription drugs, all medications should be properly stored and disposed at a local Prescription Drug Take-Back Program.

 Tolerance is your body’s ability to process a certain amount of a drug.
 Low tolerance means that your body can only process a small amount of a drug (i.e., it takes fewer drugs to feel the effects) and increased tolerance means your body has learned how to process increased amounts of the drug (i.e., it takes more drugs to feel the effects).
 Tolerance develops over time, so the amount of a drug a long-time user needs to feel the drug’s effects is a lot greater than a new user.
 Tolerance also wavers depending on several factors including, weight, size, illness, stress, compromised immune system, and age.